There are three main categories of approvals that can be granted:

 - the date the application was received by the Department

 - the water source to which it relates

 - the category of approval the applicant is seeking and type of work

 - the status of the application.

-You can search the Register of Water Approvals online or at one of our offices.
+You can search for information about approvals on the NSW Water Register online or at one of our offices.
 There is no charge to search for information on this register.